All Episodes

 I wish we could have left it there.

-Now, I don't know why the governor's saying that the federal government, why it's public.
+Now, I don't know why the governor is saying that the federal government, why it's public.

-Anyway, redesign that, redesign the Navy hospital ship comfort.
+Anyway, redesigned that, redesigned the Navy hospital ship Comfort.

-Sent, you know, they they didn't buy the ventilators in the state.
+Sent, you know, they didn't buy the ventilators in the state.

 In 2006, New York City was told to buy 10,000 ventilators.